 How to Get to Nashville

 If you are taking an internal flight or visiting Nashville from abroad, you’ll land at Nashville International Airport which is about 15 minutes drive from the city centre.
 If you don’t want to hire a car or take a cab, the bus journey takes about 40 minutes to get you into the centre.
-If you’re not american do not forget to submit your ESTA request and to be aware of the common ESTA denial reasons.

 Where to visit in Nashville